 Glycopyrrolate injection may be used during surgery to counteract drug-induced or vagal reflexes and their associated arrhythmias (e.g., bradycardia).
-It should be administered intravenously as single doses of 0.1 mg and repeated, as needed, at intervals of 2 to 3 minutes.
-The usual attempts should be made to determine the etiology of the arrhythmia, and the surgical or anesthetic manipulations necessary to correct parasympathetic imbalance should be performed.
+It should be administered intravenously as single doses of 0.1 mg The concurrent use of glycopyrrolate injection with other anticholinergics or medications with anticholinergic activity, and repeated, as needed, at intervals of 2 to 3 minutes.
+The usual attempts should be made to determine the etiology of the arrhythmia, and the surgical or anesthetic manipulations necessary to correct parasympathetic NOTES: imbalance should be performed.